unrealwork/axibase-collector/docker-job-autostart.md

   -job-execute=job_name
 ```

-For example, for job with the name 'json-socrata':
+For example, for a job with the name 'json-socrata':

 ```properties
 docker run \